73rd St. University Ave. to Hickman Road Reconstruction Project

 Most businesses on 73rd St. have two access drives and one will remain open at all times during the construction project.
 For businesses with a single driveway, access will be maintained to the business with a gravel access except during any active construction work directly in front of the driveway.
 This construction work would typically be scheduled for a weekend during off-peak business hours.

 During construction stages 1 and 2, the trail along 73rd will be closed.
-There is not a clear alternative trail route.

 Important information for residents and businesses along 73rd Street.